-Around the same period that William Wordsworth and Coleridge published the first edition of Lyrical Ballads, the two traveled, along with Dorothy Wordsworth, to Germany.
+Around the same period that William Wordsworth and Coleridge published the first edition of Lyrical Ballads, the two traveled to Germany along with Dorothy Wordsworth.
 Later, Wordsworth started work on ‘The Prelude,’ commonly considered to be his masterpiece, while living with his sister in Goslar.
-During this period Wordsworth wrote a great number of poems ranging in themes from death to separation.
+During this period, Wordsworth wrote a great number of poems ranging in themes from death to separation.
 Additionally, he, along with Coleridge, Robert Southey, and several other poets, became known as the Lake Poets.

 In 1814, he published ‘The Excursion’ which was intended as the second part of ‘The Recluse,’ a long philosophical poem.
 Some believe that Wordsworth’s work declined during this period in part due to the considerable success he’d achieved.

 William Wordsworth was one of the greatest romantic poets of all time.
 One of the most creative spells in his career was from 1799 to 1808, when he moved to Grasmere, on the edge of Lake District.
 This period of his life has been described as a time of ‘high thinking,’ where he lived with his sister Dorothy.
 By consistently living in such a location, full of nature, it is easy to see how his poetic style, based on the relationship between human beings and nature, developed fully.

 An example of his fascination with nature is seen in his poem ‘I Wandered Lonely as a Cloud,’ where he describes the bliss of solitude in combination with nature.
 It also shows the synergistic relationship that we have with our environment.